PDF: Introduction to Executive FM

 /executive-fm-consulting/images/VIU.png)

-Founder & CEO
+Founder and CEO

 Fellow of the Royal Institution of Chartered Surveyors.
 President of the IFMA Facilities Management Consultants Council.